hoosierEE/j/README.md

 J Scripts
 =========
-I'm learning [J](http://jsoftware.com).
+I'm learning [J][jlang].
 These scripts will follow my progress as I attempt to do useful things and generally stumble my way into learning the language.
 It's pretty fun so far.
-I really appreciate the consistency of the language, and programming at the function level is very eye-opening.

 catOne
 ------
-This script demonstrates some of J's abilities to work [with files](http://www.jsoftware.com/docs/help803/dictionary/dx001.htm).
+This script demonstrates some of J's abilities to work [with files][files].

 Example output:

     ┌──────┐
     │hi.ijs│